pp-mo/ncdata/docs/userdocs/user_guide/utilities.rst

 Sub-indexing
 ------------
+The :func:`~ncdata.utils.index_by_dimensions` function and the :class:`~ncdata.utils.Slicer` class let you extract a subset of a dataset, by indexing on the data dimensions.
+This is analagous to sub-indexing an array.

-A new dataset can be derived by indexing over dimensions, analagous to sub-indexing an array.
-This operation indexes all the variables appropriately, to produce a new independent dataset which is complete and self-consistent.
+This operation indexes all the variables appropriately, to produce a new, independent dataset which is complete and self-consistent.

 The basic indexing operation is provided in three forms: